 It is an excellent place for entrepreneurs.
-There are very few barriers to starting a business, and bureaucracy is surprisingly low.
+There are few barriers to starting a business, and bureaucracy is surprisingly low.
 You will find many exciting coworking spaces with people from all around the world.
 The Chilean government has several programs to encourage entrepreneurship and innovation.

 If you are a summer person, the climate will suit you.
 It is warm or hot for a substantial part of the year.
-Plus, there is great skiing in the Andes in the winter.
+Plus, there is excellent skiing in the Andes in the winter.